 Available Healthcare Plans through Bright Health

-Under the Affordable Care Act (ACA), Essential Health Benefits (EHB) were established to ensure that everyone in the individual health insurance markets have access to the coverage they need.
-With each plan, you can expect mental health and substance use disorder services, hospitalization services and prescription drug coverage, among others.
+Under the Affordable Care Act (ACA), Essential Health Benefits (EHB) was established to ensure that everyone in the individual health insurance markets has access to the coverage they need.
+With each plan, you can expect mental health and substance use disorder services, hospitalization services, and prescription drug coverage, among others.

 Below are the types of plans that Bright Health offers:

 - Gold Plans.
 These plans offer generous coverage and predictable costs, but they are the most expensive.
 They’re an excellent option for those who plan to use their coverage regularly such as by seeing doctors and filling prescriptions.
 Copays are standard with these policies.

 - Silver Plans.
 Silver plans are the next step down from the Gold plans.
 They provide moderate premiums and are best suited for people who plan to use their insurance coverage occasionally but with lower deductibles.

 - Bronze Plans.
 Bronze plans have lower premiums but higher deductibles.
 They’re typically recommended for healthy individuals who want to keep their monthly premiums low.
 However, there is more risk if they become seriously sick or injured.